cryptimeleon/upb.crypto.clarc/README.md

 [![Build Status](https://travis-ci.com/upbcuk/upb.crypto.clarc.svg?branch=master)](https://travis-ci.com/upbcuk/upb.crypto.clarc)

+# Legacy
+⚠️ This is upb.crypto legacy code, using outdated versions of our libraries.

 # upb.crypto.clarc
 **WARNING: this implementation is meant to be used for prototyping and as a research tool *only*.
 It has not been sufficiently vetted to use in production.**